Heroku Labs: Application Metrics Beta Channel

 Monitoring autoscale events

 Autoscaling events appear alongside manual scale events in the Events chart.
 In event details they are currently identified as having been initiated by “Dyno Autoscaling”.
+In addition, enabling, disabling and changes to autoscaling are shown.

 If you disable autoscaling the dyno count will remain at its current setting.